 If hiking has worked up your appetite, this is a great place to grab a bite before heading back into the city.
 They offer wood-fired pizzas.

-Getting there: To get to the gardens, you can either drive or take a cab/uber (half an hour drive, 350-500 pesos depending where you are coming from) or take a public bus from Zona Romantica at the corner of Carranza and Aguacate street.
+Getting there: To get to the gardens, you can either drive or take a cab/uber (half an hour drive, 350-500 pesos depending on where you are coming from) or take a public bus from Zona Romantica at the corner of Carranza and Aguacate street.
 The bus fare is 50 pesos, and they leave every half hour.

 Boca De Tomaltan is a small fishing village about half an hour away from Puerto Vallarta.
 To get here, you can either take a bus from Zona Romantica (50 pesos), get an Uber/tax (around 300 pesos), or join a guided tour.